Chris-Kévin Nadje

-Chris-Kévin Nadje (born 14 August 2001) is an Ivorian professional footballer who plays as a midfielder for Dutch club Feyenoord.
+Chris-Kévin Nadje (born 14 August 2001) is an Ivorian professional footballer who plays as a midfielder for Challenger Pro League club KAS Eupen.

 Club career

 In 2023, Nadje signed for French side FC Versailles 78.
 He was regarded as one of the club's most important players.

 Feyenoord

 In June 2024, Nadje signed with Dutch club Feyenoord for a fee of around €500k.

 Excelsior Rotterdam

-On September 2 2025, it was announced that Nadje would join fellow Eredivisie club Excelsior Rotterdam on a loan deal.
+On 2 September 2025, it was announced that Nadje would join fellow Eredivisie club Excelsior Rotterdam on a loan deal.

+Monterey Bay

+On 30 March 2026, Monterey Bay FC of the USL Championship announced that they had signed Nadje on loan.
+The loan was announced as being for four months.
+He returned to Feyenoord on 27 July at the conclusion of his loan to Monterey Bay.